Sztorm/AdventOfCode2023/README.md

 # AdventOfCode2023

-Welcome to the Advent of Code[^aoc] Kotlin project created by [sztorm][github] using the [Advent of Code Kotlin Template][template] delivered by JetBrains.
+Welcome to the Advent of Code[^aoc] Kotlin project created by [Sztorm][github] using the [Advent of Code Kotlin Template][template] delivered by JetBrains.

-In this repository, sztorm is about to provide solutions for the puzzles using [Kotlin][kotlin] language.
+In this repository, Sztorm is about to provide solutions for the puzzles using [Kotlin][kotlin] language.

 If you're stuck with Kotlin-specific questions or anything related to this template, check out the following resources: